The Ultimate Guide to RV Camping in Arizona

 Planning Your Itinerary

 Of course, you’ll want to make sure you plan plenty of amazing things to do while RV camping in Arizona.
-Because there are so many options, this is going to require some research.
-That’s what this next section is here for.
-Whether you’re looking for things to do outside of Phoenix, attractions in Tucson, or something else entirely, we have the perfect suggestion for you.
+Whether you’re looking for things to do outside of Phoenix, attractions in Tucson, or other adventures, we have some great suggestions for you.

 Features and Attractions in Arizona

-First and foremost, we have to recommend taking at least one scenic drive while in Arizona.
-The state is absolutely stunning, and driving through this amazing scenery is wonderful.
+You’ll definitely want to put a scenic drive in Arizona on your list!
+The state is absolutely stunning, and driving through this scenery is wonderful.
 Our favorite?
 Route 66, of course!

-While you’re out driving Route 66, be sure to stop by any Arizona landmarks you pass, including the aforementioned Petrified Forest National Park.
+While you’re out driving Route 66, be sure to spend time at the Arizona landmarks you pass, including Petrified Forest National Park.
 You might also want to make stops at some of Arizona’s national sites like Sunset Crater Volcano National Monument and Walnut Canyon National Monument

 Festivals, Fairs, and Events in Arizona

-One of the best events in Arizona is the Arizona Balloon Classic, which features some amazing hot air balloons that will have everyone feeling like a kid again.
-We also really appreciate the Quartzite Rock and Mineral Show (which is perfect for geology enthusiasts), and of course, the Arizona State Fair.
+One of the best events in Arizona is the Arizona Balloon Classic, which features some amazing hot air balloons.
+We also really appreciate the Quartzite Rock and Mineral Show (perfect for geology enthusiasts), and the Arizona State Fair

 Exploring Outdoor Activities